 The process allows doctors to look at small, individual sections of the breast tissue that can be as thin as 1 millimeter.
 This level of detail may help specialists more accurately detect some forms of abnormal growth in the tissue.

 3D imaging may greatly increase the likelihood that doctors can identify malignant growths in the breast tissue.
-As a study in
+As a study in JAMA Oncology notes, cancer detection rates are higher in people who return for 3D imaging over time.
+This means that 3D imaging potentially catches more signs of cancer than 2D imaging.

 Using a 3D mammogram may give doctors and individuals more confidence and certainty in their diagnosis and any necessary follow-up.